basic-1/basic-1c/b1c/docs/ioctl.md

 - `IOCTL SPI, SSPIN, <pin_name> | NONE` - specify slave select pin, `<pin_name>` format is `<port_name><pin_number>`, e.g.: `PA3`, `PE5`, etc. A special keyword `NONE` specified instead of the pin name disables automatic SS pin management.
 Default value corresponds to default NSS pin of the selected MCU.
 - `IOCTL SPI, CFGPINS, ON | OFF` - configure GPIO pins when starting communication (enabled by default)
 - `IOCTL SPI, WAIT, RXNE | TXE | NOTBSY` - wait for the specified event: `RXNE` stands for "RX buffer is not empty" (a byte is read into external MCU buffer and can be extracted with `GET` statement), `TXE` - "TX buffer is empty" (the next byte can be written with `PUT` statement), `NOTBSY` - "SPI transmission is complete" (all data is transferred, SPI device can be released).
-- `IOCTL SPI, START [, TX | RX]` - selects data transmission direction, enables slave device (in master mode only, if SS pin management is not turned off with `IOCTL SPI, SSPIN, NONE`), starts SPI communication.
+- `IOCTL SPI, START [, TX | RX]` - select data transmission direction, enable slave device (in master mode only, if SS pin management is not turned off with `IOCTL SPI, SSPIN, NONE`), start SPI communication.
 Transmission direction is valid for simplex and half-duplex modes only, default is `TX`.
 - `IOCTL SPI, STOP` - stop SPI communication
 - `IOCTL SPI, ENABLE` - enable SPI
 - `IOCTL SPI, DISABLE` - disable SPI
+- `IOCTL(SPI, ISACTIVE)` - return SPI activity status: 0 - SPI is inactive, 1 - SPI is active

 **Example:**
 `IOCTL SPI, ENABLE`